StanfordDataScience/dssg-cfa-public/README.md

 * **D_build_network:** Useing our spaCy model, extract entities for a number of gazettes.
 Combine these entities into objects, and these objects into a network.
 Visualize the network and perform exploratory data analysis.

 * **util:** Helpful scripts used throught the project and supplementary dataset.

+* **Data:** The outputs of our OCR service, Microsoft's Read API, applied to all Gazettes published 2000-2019 available on the Connected Africa and Gazeti websites.
+A text file enabling a mapping from our database to original files in the source databases, which contain some duplicates and misnamings.

 ### Data